 When traveling as a family it can be difficult to plan a vacation that will appeal to everyone, so it is important to consider what the destination will offer.
 Will the kids have outdoor space where they can run and play?
-Will the parents have trouble navigating a new destination?
+Can parents easily navigate a new destination?
 Will the food be any good?
 Unfortunately for many destinations the answers to these questions can be difficult to answer.
-Hopefully we can help find a new destination for your family to consider by sharing our 7 reasons Germany is the perfect destination for families.
+Hopefully we can help find a new destination for your family to consider by sharing our 7 reasons Germany is perfect for families.

 Obviously German is the official language of Germany, but for many, English is a second language.
 During two weeks of travel (and several prior visits) it was very unusual to find someone without conversant English skills.
 At the bare minimum we were able to fumble our way through a couple of conversations in broken English and German.